Parallel-in-Time Nonlinear Optimal Control via GPU-native Sequential Convex Programming: Methodology

 \subsection{Inner Loop: Parallel Consensus \ac{admm}}

 Solving the \ac{qp} subproblem \eqref{eq:qp_subproblem} using conventional solvers (e.g., \ac{sqp} or \ac{ipm}) is computationally expensive due to the temporal coupling introduced by the dynamics constraints.
-To achieve standard-form parallelism, we reformulate the problem using the \ac{admm} framework with a specific variable splitting strategy.
+To expose parallelism, we reformulate the problem using the \ac{admm} framework with a specific variable splitting strategy.